France Sevens

 The France Sevens, also called the Paris Sevens, is an annual international rugby sevens tournament that is one of ten competitions on the annual World Rugby Sevens Series.
 The France Sevens is generally held in May or June on the weekend following the London Sevens and is the last competition in the Sevens Series.
 France has also hosted tournaments within the European Sevens Grand Prix Series, often at Lyon.

 History

+France hosted its first International Sevens tournament at Melun, in the outskirts of Paris, in May 1995.

+The 16 team tournament, culminated in a repeat of the pool game between England and France.

+Winners of the previous day’s clash, a very strong England side captained by Rob Kitchen, took the lead with two tries by player of the tournament Gerry Ainscough, both of which he converted.

+Captained by Alain Penaud and including a number of other players with full caps, France recovered and snatched a 21 - 14 victory in the dying minutes of a very high quality game.

 From 1996 to 1999 the tournament was known as the Air France Sevens, and in the year 2000 it was part of the inaugural IRB Sevens World Series.

 The IRB hosted the tournament at Bordeaux in 2004, before returning to Paris for 2005 and 2006.
 The event was effectively replaced in the World Sevens Series by the Scotland Sevens at Edinburgh for the 2006-07 season.

 Between 2011 and 2015, Lyon hosted a leg of the European circuit, the Sevens Grand Prix Series.

 The Sevens World Series returned to France for the 2015-16 season, with the revival of the Paris Sevens tournament in 2016.